 In Matthew 7:21-23, those crying out, “Lord, Lord,” knew Jesus, at least in a way.
 They thought they were saved.
 They thought they were ready because they had worked in Jesus’ name.
 But you can’t earn your salvation.
 They are turned away by Jesus because of their sin.
 They weren’t accepted.

 There is a debate over whether or not you can lose your salvation.
 Whenever there are two firm sides, each with Scripture to back them up, it’s likely a “both/and” situation, as my husband and I say.

 It is true that nothing outside of us can separate us from the love of God and that no one can snatch us out of His loving hands.
 It’s also true that those who deny Jesus, He will deny, and that those who take the mark of the beast will suffer God’s wrath.

-It’s not that just one sin causes rejection.
-We can come and confess our sins and be cleansed.
+It’s not that one sin causes rejection.
 It doesn’t mean that years of distraction disqualifies us from having Him come after us to get our attention and turn us back.
 Being disciplined by God is the mark of being a child of God.

 But the mark of not being a child of God is walking in sin, choosing life outside of Him, ignoring His words and warnings, choosing to love yourself instead of loving God.
 The mark of God’s love in your life is your obedience.